husskhosravi/simple-mlops-project/README.md

 GitHub Actions workflows are set up to:
 - **CI**: Run tests on every push and pull request
 - **CD**: Build and deploy the model on releases

-## Licence
-This project is licensed under the MIT Licence - see the LICENCE file for details.